 Candidates must be self-motivated and demonstrate an ability to work well with others as well as on their own with minimal supervision.
-Strong computer, public speaking, research and writing skills are all highly desired, fluency in Spanish is a plus.
+Strong computer, public speaking, research and writing skills are all highly desired.
+Experience and interest in climate adaptation and/or climate justice work is preferred.
 Experience with environmental field work, particularly water quality monitoring and/or benthic macroinvertebrate sampling, invasive species management and data analysis, either paid or volunteer, is a plus.
 Database management, statistical analysis experience, web coding and programming, or direct experience with Massachusetts environmental policies and regulations are all also a plus.
 Candidates will be interviewed and selected based on criteria such as prior experience, recommendations, academic performance, communication skills, and technical skills.

-Interested candidates should send a cover letter and a resume by email no later than February 26, 2015 to
+Interested candidates should send a cover letter and a resume by email no later than March 10, 2019 to: